yuabrahamliu/proRate/README.md

 ![](https://github.com/yuabrahamliu/proRate/blob/master/vignettes/tutorialfig2.png)

-The vertical lines in the plots indicate the inferred transition bin and base pair, and the plots’ titles show their coordinate on the bin and base levels.
+The vertical lines in the plots indicate the inferred transition bin and base pair, and the plots' titles show their coordinate on the bin and base levels.

-Similarly, KO cells’ gene transcription rates can be calculated via `calrate`.
+Similarly, KO cells' gene transcription rates can be calculated via `calrate`.

 ```
 korates <- calrate(time1file = ko0file,